Canal in Bruges, Belgium

 Visiting battlefields

-When visiting WW1 battlefields in north-west Belgium, stay on the footpath and be cautious if you see anything that looks like shells or munitions.
+When visiting WW1 battlefields in north-west Belgium, stay on the footpaths and be cautious if you see anything that looks like shells or munitions.
 Unexploded shells have recently been uncovered.
 Move away from the site and report incidents to the police.

 Transport risks